Wire bonding: Materials

 Pure gold wire doped with controlled amounts of beryllium and other elements is normally used for ball bonding.
 This process brings together the two materials that are to be bonded using heat, pressure and ultrasonic energy referred to as thermosonic bonding.
 The most common approach in thermosonic bonding is to ball-bond to the chip, then stitch-bond to the substrate.
 Very tight controls during processing enhance looping characteristics and eliminate sagging.

 Junction size, bond strength and conductivity requirements typically determine the most suitable wire size for a specific wire bonding application.
 Typical manufacturers make gold wire in diameters from 8 μm and larger.
 Production tolerance on gold wire diameter is +/-3%.

-Alloyed aluminum wires are generally preferred to pure aluminum wire except in high-current devices because of greater drawing ease to fine sizes and higher pull-test strengths in finished devices.
-Pure aluminum and 0.5% magnesium-aluminum are most commonly used in sizes larger than 100 μm.
+Alloyed aluminium wires are generally preferred to pure aluminium wire except in high-current devices because of greater drawing ease to fine sizes and higher pull-test strengths in finished devices.
+Pure aluminium and 0.5% magnesium-aluminium are most commonly used in sizes larger than 100 μm.

-All-aluminum systems in semiconductor fabrication eliminate the "purple plague" (brittle gold-aluminum intermetallic compound) sometimes associated with pure gold bonding wire.
-Aluminum is particularly suitable for thermosonic bonding.
+All-aluminium systems in semiconductor fabrication eliminate the "purple plague" (brittle gold-aluminium intermetallic compound) sometimes associated with pure gold bonding wire.
+Aluminium is particularly suitable for thermosonic bonding.

-In order to assure that high quality bonds can be obtained at high production speeds, special controls are used in the manufacture of 1% silicon-aluminum wire.
+In order to assure that high quality bonds can be obtained at high production speeds, special controls are used in the manufacture of 1% silicon-aluminium wire.
 One of the most important characteristics of high grade bonding wire of this type is homogeneity of the alloy system.
 Homogeneity is given special attention during the manufacturing process.
-Microscopic checks of the alloy structure of finished lots of 1% silicon-aluminum wire are performed routinely.
+Microscopic checks of the alloy structure of finished lots of 1% silicon-aluminium wire are performed routinely.
 Processing also is carried out under conditions which yield the ultimate in surface cleanliness and smooth finish and permits entirely snag-free de-reeling.